turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 #### 2. onPlayerJoin

 This function will be called whenever a player actually joins the game.
-It provides us with the ID of the player who joined as well as the current [BoardGame state](/docs/backend#boardgame).
+It provides us with the ID of the player who joined as well as the current [RoomState](/docs/API/backend#roomstate).

 If this is the first player to join, we will just return an empty object.
-If this is the second player to join, then the game has all the necessary players and should be marked as unjoinable.
+If this is the second player to join, then the game has all the necessary players and should be marked as not joinable.

 ```js title="index.js"
 function onPlayerJoin(plr, boardGame) {